quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Connection confirmation {#sec-confirm}

-Connection establishment uses Initial, Handshake, and Retry packets containing a TLS handshake on Stream 0.
+Connection establishment uses Initial, Handshake, and Retry packets containing a TLS handshake.
 Connection establishment can therefore be detected using heuristics similar to those used to detect TLS over TCP.
 A client using 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
 Since these packets may be reordered in the network, note that 0-RTT Protected data packets may be seen before the Initial packet.
 Note that only clients send Initial packets, so the sides of a connection can be distinguished by QUIC packet type in the handshake.

 ## Application Identification {#sec-server}